filecoin-project/FIPs/FIPS/fip-implicit-receipts.md

 This design was chosen to minimise disruption to existing systems while providing complete visibility into system operations.

-1. **Receipt linking**: Allows events to be properly associated with their originating messages rather than indirectly via the de-duplicated across-block list generated from parent blocks and allows us to insert implicit messages without needing to list them in a new block filed.
+1. **Receipt linking**: Allows events to be properly associated with their originating messages rather than indirectly via the de-duplicated across-block list generated from parent blocks and allows us to insert implicit messages without needing to list them in a new block field.
 2. **Execution ordering**: Maintains consistency with current execution semantics.
 3. **Message specification**: Uses the existing Lotus implicit message format as a stable basis for all node implementations.
+4. **Storage efficiency**: The size impact is relatively modest compared to the value gained:
+   - Reward messages: approximately 40 bytes each (variable due to token amount byte sizes)
+   - Cron messages: exactly 27 bytes each
+   - MessageReceipt expansion: 42 bytes per receipt (from additional CID)

 Alternative approaches considered included:
 - Creating a separate structure for system events: Rejected due to complexity and inconsistency with existing event systems and difficulty associating events with messages